joachim-gassen/sposm/README.md

 ### Welcome!

-This is the repository to a brand-new and in-development statistical programming and open science course.
-It is being developed by me (Joachim Gassen) and is being offered under the research program of the [TRR 266 "Accounting for Transparency"](https://www.accounting-for-transparency.de).
+This is the repository of a statistical programming and open science course that we offered 2019/2020 under the research program of the
+[TRR 266 "Accounting for Transparency"](https://www.accounting-for-transparency.de).

 It communicates how to conduct data-based research so that others can contribute and collaborate.
 This involves making your research data and methods FAIR (findable, accessible, interoperable and reusable) and your results reproducible.

-After this course, participants will
+After completing this course, participants will

 -	be able to use common collaboration tools in software development like Git and Github,
-- know how to set up a portable and time-independent development environment in a docker container,
+- know how to set up a portable and time-stable development environment in a docker container,
 -	understand how to use functional and object-oriented programming approaches to develop accessible code,
 -	be capable to develop test routines and debug code,
 -	have gained an understanding on how to profile code,
 -	have developed routines for standard data analysis tasks, like data scraping, cleaning and visualization,
 -	have understood how to package statistical applications so that they are portable across platforms, and